5 Tips for Soon-to-Be Mothers

 5. Plan for everything you will need ahead of time.

 From getting the nursery finished to signing your newborn up for daycare if you plan to go back to work in the near future, it’s important to get these things out of the way early.
-It might be a good idea to make a big list of everything you want to be done before you give birth and check it daily to see what you can get done and what you can’t.
+It might be a good idea to make a big list of everything you want done before you give birth and check it daily to see what you can get done and what you can’t.

 Don’t worry if you don’t get to everything by the time the big day comes.
 There’s only so much you can do in nine months and either way your baby will have everything it needs when he or she is brought back to a loving home and safe environment.